Francisco X. Rivera: Biography

 In 2006, he hosted "Vamos Dodgers", the team's Spanish-language TV show on KJLA-57.
 During his tenure with Fox and the Dodgers in 2006, Rivera was one of the youngest sports broadcasters in the United States.

 Achievements

 Francisco's resume also includes calling MLB's All-Star Game, playoffs, and World Series, as well as international soccer tournaments such as the UEFA Champions League, FIFA Club World Cup, Copa Libertadores, the Super Bowl and the NBA Finals.

 He was recognized as "Sports Knight" by The Hollywood Reporter in their September 2012 feature "Young Latinos in Entertainment: On-Air Talent to Watch".

 Rivera has a Bachelor's Degree in Broadcast Journalism from Long Beach State University.

 Personal life

-Francisco is the cousin or former actress and current First Lady of Mexico, Angelica Rivera de Pena.
+Francisco is the cousin of former actress and former First Lady of Mexico, Angelica Rivera de Pena.